PAGE UPDATED: 20.06.2022

 Using the Celtic deities made Christianity more palatable to them.
 It certainly saved the slaughter of more Celts.
 Their priests, the Druids, were eradicated or driven into hiding, however.

 Roman treatment of the Celtic Gods was similar – they were re-clothed as Roman deities.
-Never a people to accept any other belief systems, the Romans’ justification for mass extermination of Celts was that they practiced human sacrifice – something that the Roman Empire had only just stopped.
+Never a people to accept any other belief systems, the Romans’ justification for mass extermination of Celts was that they practised human sacrifice – something that the Roman Empire had only just stopped.

 It is not clear how often the Celts inflicted death on their fellow humans, but very probably not as much as the Romans implicated.
 The sacrifices made to the Celtic Gods were more likely to have been symbolic or of possessions.